 .
 She was abducted to the underworld by Hades

 , but was eventually allowed to return to the surface for part of the year.
 The result of her comings and goings is the changing of the seasons.
 With her mother she was worshipped in the Eleusinian Mysteries, which were secret rites practiced at the city of Eleusis near Athens.

-PHOEBE f English, Greek Mythology (Latinized), Biblical, Biblical Latin
+Phoebe f English, Greek Mythology (Latinized), Biblical, Biblical Latin

 Latinized form of the Greek name Φοίβη (Phoibe)

 , which meant "bright, pure"

 .
 In Greek mythology Phoibe was a Titan associated with the moon.
 This was also an epithet of her granddaughter, the moon goddess Artemis